 1. The following window opens and already contains the name of the new Pivot given by you in the previous window.
 Click Edit Pivot.

 2. The Edit Pivot Table window opens.

-- Rows - Here you can place your dimensions and determine the group-by hierarchy.
+- Rows - place your dimensions here to determine the group-by hierarchy

 4. Expand the KPI options and again, drag and drop them into the appropriate section.

-5. In the Filters section you can change the operation from Text to Multi-Select
+5. In the Filters section you can select the filter box type to be either Text or Multi-Select

 6. In the Values section you can change the operation for each KPI to either Sum, Count, Max, Min or Rate.